 What is phishing?

-Phishing is when someone contacts you via email or text to lure you into sharing personal information.
+Phishing is a variation of fishing – when scammers try to lure their victims using bait.
+In this case the bait is when someone contacts you via email or text to lure you into sharing personal information.
 They may pretend to be with a legitimate business like a parcel delivery service or a government department.
-The word phishing is just a variation of fishing and refers to scammers luring victims using bait.

-Phishing can happen anywhere.
-You could be contacted by email, mobile phone or land line telephone.
-They may ask you to download an attachment or click on a link to get to your personal information.
+Phishing can happen to anyone.
+You could be contacted by email, mobile phone or land line.
+The message may ask you to download an attachment or click on a link to get to your personal information.

 Scammers move quickly to come up with new ways to convince you to share information.
 They will use current events and trends in their scams.
 A scam could include sending you a text message with a link.
 The link could take you to a website that looks legitimate.
 The site may ask you to input personal details.
 Remember that government agencies would not normally contact you by text message.
 Do not click on links in text messages.